Welcome to the Board’s User Portal

 Users can sign in with Google, Apple, Microsoft, or LinkedIn credentials (the quickest, easiest way) or create a custom username and password.
 An instructional video is available to help users create a custom username and password.

 Although the renewal process has been updated, the required information remains the same.
 The Board provides a renewal walkthrough video that demonstrates each step of the process within the new portal.
+The April and May newsletters also have information about completing the renewal.

 During renewal, users will: